Improving Reaction Time In Dressage Riders

-Body-weight exercises at higher repetitions challenge aerobic metabolism, which helps improve the efficiency of slow-twitch fibers.
+Body-weight exercises at higher repetitions challenge aerobic metabolism, which helps improve the efficiency of slow-twitch fibres.

 Things to know about fast-twitch

-Fast-twitch fibers are fast oxidative glycolytic, because they use oxygen to help convert glycogen to ATP
+- Fast-twitch fibres are fast oxidative glycolytic because they use oxygen to help convert glycogen to ATP

-Fast-twitch fibers have a high threshold and will be recruited or activated when the force demands are greater than the slow-twitch fibers can meet.
+- Fast-twitch fibres have a high threshold and will be recruited or activated when the force demands are greater than the slow-twitch fibres can meet.

-Fast-twitch fibers take a shorter time to reach peak force and can generate higher amounts of force than slow-twitch fibers.
+- Fast-twitch fibres take a shorter time to reach peak force and can generate higher amounts of force than slow-twitch fibers.

-Fast-twitch fibers can generate more force but are quicker to fatigue when compared to slow-twitch fibers.
+Fast-twitch fibres can generate more force but are quicker to fatigue when compared to slow-twitch fibers.

-Strength, speed and power training can increase the number of fast-twitch muscle fibers recruited for a specific movement.
+Strength, speed and power training can increase the number of fast-twitch muscle fibres recruited for a specific movement.

-Resistance training with resistance stimulates muscle motor units to activate more muscle fibers.
+Resistance training with resistance stimulates muscle motor units to activate more muscle fibres.
 The heavier the weight, the greater the number of fast-twitch fibers will be recruited.

-Performing explosive, power-based movements, whether it is with a barbell, kettlebell, medicine ball or simply your own body weight through sprinting, will recruit greater levels of fast-twitch fibers.
+Performing explosive, power-based movements, whether it is with a barbell, kettlebell, medicine ball or simply your own bodyweight through sprinting, will recruit greater levels of fast-twitch fibres.

-Fast-twitch fibers fatigue quickly, so focus limited number of repetitions (e.g., two to six) for maximum effectiveness.
+Fast-twitch fibres fatigue quickly, so focus a limited number of repetitions (e.g., two to six) for maximum effectiveness.

-Fast-twitch fibers require longer rest periods to allow motor units to recover and to replace spent ATP.
+Fast-twitch fibres require longer rest periods to allow motor units to recover and to replace spent ATP.